Fusion-Power-Plant-Framework/bluemira/documentation/BLUEPRINT/source/firstwall_shaping.rst

    The line blue indicates the new and optimised first wall profile.

 The ultimate first wall profile is finally obtained by attacching the divertor.
+The divertor shape is not optimised in terms of heat flux onto the divertor plates, and the user can design the profile through a set of geometrical parameters, such as